defi-wonderland/specs/specs/interop/dependency-set.md

 changes, all possible OP Stack chains in the superchain will be able to exist counterfactually.

 It is a known issue that not all software in the Ethereum can handle 32 byte chain ids.

+## Updating the Dependency Set

+The `SuperchainConfig` is updated to manage the dependency set.
+More details can be found on the [dependency manager section](./../protocol/superchain-configuration.md#dependency-manager).

 ## Security Considerations